-In conclusion, the results of present study revealed low levels of awareness regarding osteoporosis risk factors, early warning signs, its screening and therapeutic approaches among a relatively large sample of working women who are at a high risk.
-It had been found that the knowledge about osteoporosis is very low among the educated women also.
+In conclusion, It had been found that the knowledge about osteoporosis is very low among the educated women also.
 They are even unaware about the term osteoporosis.
 The most known method of osteoporosis screening among participants was X-ray.
-Due to their educational lacking, unconsciously they remain inactive to reduce bone pain rather than practicing physical activities.
-These findings emphasis on raising awareness about osteoporosis among Bangladeshi working women as an effective way to overcome a challenging physiological disorder.
+Due to their lack knowledge about OP, unconsciously they remain inactive to reduce bone pain rather than practicing physical activities.
+These findings emphasis on raising awareness about osteoporosis among Bangladeshi teachers as an effective way to overcome a challenging physiological disorder.
 Awareness would lead to early detection and reduce the stage of diagnosis, potentially identify the tools that can prevent osteoporosis.
 Accordingly, relevant educational programs to improve the knowledge level of women regarding osteoporosis are needed.
 Efforts should be made by government and non-governmental agencies to improve osteoporosis knowledge among them.